sudomesh/disaster-ping-pong/recipe.md

 * A micro USB cable (usually any phone charger cord will do)
 * GPIO pin headers (if not already on dev board)
 * Solder, soldering iron, and basic soldering skills
-* AA or AAA ~5V battery holder, preferably with ON/OFF switch and wires already attached
+* AA or AAA ~5V battery holder, preferably with ON/OFF switch and wires already attached (also pictured above)
 * Three of the corresponding batteries

 ## Recipe